You got the invitation for your friends' wedding and found the perfect wedding gift when suddenly it hits you. What are

 - A formal dress, usually floor-length

-- Accessorize with beaded purses, fancy wraps and formal jewelry that have been waiting for an occasion such as this.
+- Accessories such as beaded purses, fancy wraps and formal jewelry

 What Not to Wear

 - Avoid wearing white.
 This rule has relaxed some, and you can get away with wearing a printed dress with a white background and some cream colored clothing, but it's still better to be safe than sorry, so choose a different color.

 - Never wear jeans, no matter how casual the wedding.

 - Avoid wearing black to a daytime wedding.

 - Say no to anything too sexy or revealing.

 - Never wear anything torn, with holes, stained, too big or too small.

 - Don't wear anything sleeveless or strapless to a religious wedding.
 Bring a wrap or jacket to cover your shoulders.